 My brother Robbie and I flew back together from Sydney, arriving late at Auckland Airport where our Dad picked us up.

-Our first day back we went up to the beautiful country village of Matakana where my Grandma had lived to meet with the Funeral Director.
+On our first day back we went up to the beautiful country village of Matakana where my Grandma had lived to meet with the Funeral Director.
 It was a cold, wet day but sitting by the fire with my Auntie’s fluffy Birman cat on my lap, I felt content.

 The Funeral Director was from Iowa of all places and was a really nice guy.
 My Dad and Aunties went over all the details with him and what could have been a desperately sad situation ended up almost light-hearted thanks to his beaming personality.